titpetric/egon/README.md

 </html>
 ```

-Once this template is compiled you can call it using the definition you specified:
+Once this template is compiled you can call it using the parameters you specified:

 ```go
 myUser := &User{